Update or make a change to your assessment

 It is your responsibility to tell us if there are any errors on your assessment, and you must contact us within 60 days of the issue date of your assessment or penalties may apply.

-Most common changes and updates can be made online via My Land Tax or by calling us on 13 21 61, including:
+Most common changes and updates can be made online via My Land Tax, including:

 Have your assessment on hand along with any other information relevant to your request.

-If you have recently finished building a new home or have completed substantial renovations of an existing home, you may be eligible for a refund of the land tax you have previously paid on that property.
+If your new home is currently under construction, recently finished construction, or you have completed substantial renovations of an existing home, you may be eligible for an upfront exemption or a refund of the land tax you have previously paid on that property.

 To apply for a refund, you need to provide us with a range of information.